ddozzi/Vanim/README.md

 ## Information
 - Currently only supports the default kill animation (couldn't find any other kill banner animations)
 - Requires internet on first startup because it needs to download resources
+- Requires a minimum of ~60mb of space for resources.

 ## Contributing
 - Since this project uses Essentials by Sk1er, you need to add this to the JVM arguments.